 To tackle these human rights problems, cooperation and collaboration between actors in the field is essential.
 The NGOs’ leadership to initiate a collaborative effort has inspired me to continue working in this field and I look forward to the opportunities to come.

-After returning from her Christianson Grant-supported project in Bulgaria, Madeline landed a role with Human Rights Watch’s Crisis and Conflict division in London.
+After returning from her Christianson Fellowship-supported project in Bulgaria, Madeline landed a role with Human Rights Watch’s Crisis and Conflict division in London.

 Learn about life abroad